RITct/Intro-to-Machine-Learning-Workshop/tensorflow.md

 A classification model predicts discrete values.
 It can make predictions that answer questions like,

-- Is this an image of a cat or dog or wade wilson.
+- Is this an image of a cat or dog or Wade wilson.
 - Pedicting whether a movie belongs to DC or Marvel(based on the dark screen may be)

 ## Reducing Loss